 And “performance” is defined as a combination of the number of packing person(s) on the packing station vs. speed.

-For example: If you keep the same speed on a manual packing help station, but you reduce the number of packing persons from 2 packing persons to 1 packing person, then this results in a 2X performance gain.
+For example: If you keep the same speed on a Collecting Table (a packing help/aid to manual packing), but you reduce the number of packing persons from 2 packing persons to 1 packing person, then this results in a 2X performance gain.

-If instead, you double the speed on that packing station and reduce the number of packing persons from 2 to 1 (which is usually the best case scenario), then this results in a 4X performance gain.
+If instead, you double the speed on that Collecting Table and reduce the number of packing persons from 2 to 1 (which is usually the best case scenario), then this results in a 4X performance gain.

 We measure performance as a relative function to your existing packing operations.

-For example: If an auto packer has 1.5X greater performance over a semi-auto packer, and that semi-auto packer has a 4X greater performance over a manual packing help station, then the auto packer has 6X greater performance than the manual packing help station.
+For example: If an auto packer has 1.5X greater performance over a semi-auto packer, and that semi-auto packer has a 4X greater performance over a Collecting Table, then the auto packer has 6X greater performance than the Collecting Table.

 Now that we’ve acknowledged how the cost of a folder-gluer packer is contingent on its scope (or level) of automation, let’s dive into the costs!